apereo/cas/docs/cas-server-documentation/installation/Configuring-Ticket-Expiration-Policy.md

 ## Service Ticket Policies

+ST expiration policy governs the time span during which an authenticated user may attempt to validate an ST.

 ### Default

 This is the default policy applied to service tickets where a ticket is expired after a fixed number of uses or after a maximum